getify/You-Dont-Know-JS/async & performance/ch6.md

 If you run performance benchmarks around `x.length` usage compared to caching it in a `len` variable, you'll find that while the theory sounds nice, in practice any measured differences are statistically completely irrelevant.

+In fact, in some engines like v8, it can be shown (http://mrale.ph/blog/2014/12/24/array-length-caching.html) that you could make things slightly worse by pre-caching the length instead of letting the engine figure it out for you.
+Don't try to outsmart your JavaScript engine, you'll probably lose when it comes to performance optimizations.

 ### Not all engines are alike

 The different JS engines in various browsers can all be "spec compliant" while having radically different ways of handling code.
 The JS specification doesn't require anything performance related -- well, except ES6's "tail call optimization" covered later in this chapter.

 The engines are free to decide that one operation will receive its attention to optimize, perhaps trading off for lesser performance on another operation.
 It can be very tenuous to find an approach for an operation that always runs faster in all browsers.

 There's a movement among some in the JS dev community, especially those who work with Node.js, to analyze the specific internal implementation details of the v8 JavaScript engine and make decisions about writing JS code that is tailored to take best advantage of how v8 works.
-You can actually achieve a surprisingly high degree of performance optimization in such activities, so the payoff for the effort is quite attractive.
+You can actually achieve a surprisingly high degree of performance optimization with such endeavors, so the payoff for the effort can be quite high.

 Some commonly cited examples (https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) for v8:

 1. Don't pass the `arguments` variable from one function to any other function, as such "leakage" slows down the function implementation.
 2. Isolate a `try..catch` in its own function.
 Browsers struggle with optimizing any function with a `try..catch` in it, so moving that construct to its own function means you contain the de-optimization harm while letting the surrounding code be optimizable.

-But let's sanity check this approach from the general sense.
+But rather than focus on those tips specifically, let's sanity check the v8-only optimization approach in a general sense.

 Are you genuinely writing code that only needs to run in one JS engine?
-Even if your code is entirely intended for Node.js, is the assumption that v8 will *always* be the used JS engine reliable?
+Even if your code is entirely intended for Node.js *right now*, is the assumption that v8 will *always* be the used JS engine reliable?
 Is it possible that someday a few years from now, there's another server-side JS platform besides Node.js that you choose to run your code on?
 What if what you optimized for before is now a much slower way of doing that operation on the new engine?

 Or what if your code always stays running on v8 from here on out, but v8 decides at some point to change the way some set of operations works such that what used to be fast is now slow, and vice versa?

 These scenarios aren't just theoretical, either.
 It used to be that it was faster to put multiple string values into an array and then call `join("")` on the array to concatenate the values than to just use `+` concatenation directly with the values.
 The historical reason for this is nuanced, but it has to do with internal implementation details about how string values were stored and managed in memory.

-As a result, "best practice" advice at the time disseminated across the industry suggesting devs always use the array `join(..)` approach.
-And many people followed.
+As a result, "best practice" advice at the time disseminated across the industry suggesting developers always use the array `join(..)` approach.
+And many followed.

-Except, somewhere along the way, the JS engines changed details about how they managed strings, and they specifically put in optimizations to optimize `+` concatenation.
-They didn't de-optimize `join(..)` per se, but they put more effort into helping `+` usage, since it was still quite a bit more wide spread.
+Except, somewhere along the way, the JS engines changed approaches for internally managing strings, and specifically put in optimizations for `+` concatenation.
+They didn't slow down `join(..)` per se, but they put more effort into helping `+` usage, since it was still quite a bit more wide spread.

 **Note:** The practice of standardizing or optimizing some particular approach based mostly on its existing wide spread usage is often called (metaphorically) "paving the cowpath".

-Once that new approach to handling strings and concatenation took hold, unfortunately all the code across the web that was using array `join(..)` to concatenate strings was then sub-optimal.
+Once that new approach to handling strings and concatenation took hold, unfortunately all the code out in the wild that was using array `join(..)` to concatenate strings was then sub-optimal.

 Another example: the Opera browser differed from other browsers in how it handled the boxing/unboxing of primitive wrapper objects (see the *"Types & Grammar"* title of this book series).
-As such, their advice to developers was to use a `String` object instead of the primitive string value if properties like `length` or methods like `charAt(..)` needed to be accessed.
-This advice may have been correct for Opera, but it was literally completely opposite for other major browsers, as they had optimizations specifically for the string primitives and not their object wrapper counterparts.
+As such, their advice to developers was to use a `String` object instead of the primitive `string` value if properties like `length` or methods like `charAt(..)` needed to be accessed.
+This advice may have been correct for Opera at the time, but it was literally completely opposite for other major contemporary browsers, as they had optimizations specifically for the `string` primitives and not their object wrapper counterparts.

-I think these various gotchas are at least possible, if not likely, for our code even today.
+I think these various gotchas are at least possible, if not likely, for code even today.
 So I'm very cautious about making wide ranging performance optimizations in my JS code based purely on engine implementation details, **especially if those details are only true of a single engine**.

 The reverse is also something to be wary of: you shouldn't necessarily change a piece of code to work around one engine's difficulty with running a piece of code in an acceptably performant way.